-If the student is due a refund because of a visa refusal, the refund may be subject to an admin charge of £200.
+If a refund is due because of a visa refusal, the refund may be subject to an admin charge of £200.
 International Students should contact international@southwales.ac.uk for further information.

 Requests for refunds should be made via email to the Finance Department using the following email address: refunds@southwales.ac.uk